5ynthaire/5YN-AbstractionDistillationFramework/README.md

 ### IV.
 Abstraction Cap

-- The degree of abstraction shall be no more or less required than which is necessary to account for all scenarios the text is to cover.
+- The degree of abstraction shall be no more or less than what is necessary to account for all scenarios the text is to cover.
 - Inadequate abstraction introduces noise and irregular edges to conceptualization.
 - Superfluous abstraction introduces ambiguity, enabling interpretive drift.

+## Applications

+### Human-LLM Communication

+- Refining LLM prompts, both ad-hoc prompting language as well as prompt artifacts crafted for reuse.

+### Human-To-Human Communication

+- Example of integration to writing style, where precise word choice serves as backbone: [Miyako Prose](https://github.com/5ynthaire/5YN-MiyakoProse)

 ## License